 The brain has a nucleus called the circadian pacemaker that regulates our sleep-wake cycles.
 Sunlight or any form of bright light syncs the nucleus and sends your body the memo that it’s time to wake up and get down to business.1

 Go ahead and pull aside the drapes and curtains.
-If you live in a place that faces weather that’s predominantly cloudy, consider investing in a light box – a useful device that transmits light that mimics sunlight.
+If you live in a place that faces weather that’s predominantly cloudy, consider investing in a light box – a useful device

 3. Brew Yourself Some Tea

 A cup of your favorite tea in the morning can go a long way in maintaining your energy at its optimum best.
 This is no rocket science of course since tea contains caffeine, a compound that’s widely acknowledged for being a strong stimulant and reducing drowsiness.

 But tea has another great benefit that goes beyond the caffeine, and this one is unique to the leaf.
 Theanine, an amino acid that is widely present in black and green tea is suggested to have anxiety-reducing and dopamine-modulating properties.
 Thus not only is it great for helping us keep our calm but also induces feelings of positivity.2